feast-dev/feast/docs/getting-started/quickstart.md

 * gcp: use BigQuery / Google Cloud Datastore
 * aws: use Redshift / DynamoDB

-A custom setup (e.g. using the built-in support for Redis) can be made by following Creating a custom provider
+A custom setup can be made by following Creating a custom provider.

+To specify Redis as the **online store**, define under type: redis and connection_string: "localhost:6379" for a single Redis instance.
+For more details on setting up Redis as the online store as well as on how to connect a Redis Cluster see [Redis](https://docs.feast.dev/reference/online-stores/redis).

 ## Step 3: Register feature definitions and deploy your feature store